Things to Do in a Slow Economy: Investing for a Turnaround

 ▪ Attend Meetings.
 My guess is that no matter what organizations you belong to, attendance at meetings is down.
 Some members may want to save the money; some may fear they can’t afford or justify the time; still others don’t like to attend meetings when they don’t have as much to talk about in their work.
 So by continuing or even elevating your involvement, you will be more visible to your targets, be recognized for your commitment to the area, and boost your investment in your network.

 ▪ Do Something You Never Found Time to Do Before.
 A little free time can be a good thing.
-You can finally write that article that’s been bouncing around in your head, put together that speech, or better organize your website bio.
+You can finally write that article that’s been bouncing around in your head, put together that speech or better organize your Web site bio.
 You can also develop a list of your cases or transactions, or do some market research on a prospective client or two.

 ▪ Explore a New Area.
 On the strategic front, you can spend some time researching trends and potentially attractive market segments.
 For example, do you work with one company in the life science industry but would like to work with more?
 Then research the field: How big is the market?
 What are the market segments?
 Who represents the companies?
 What kinds of legal needs do they have?
 How can you get in front of them?
 What is your best opportunity?

-▪ Meet With Consultants, Vendors, or Other Professionals in the Desired Market Segment.
+▪ Meet with Consultants, Vendors or Other Professionals in the Desired Market Segment.
 Go to some industry meetings and get the lay of the land.
 Use your intelligence to develop a plan to expand your share of the field.

 ▪ Stay on Message.
 If you’re interested in a niche area that’s currently slow but you think it will present opportunities in the future, continue to build the perception of your expertise in that area.
 Remember: What you market doesn’t have to be limited to the work that is your bread and butter right now.
 In other words, even though you may be keeping yourself busy by taking on different kinds of work, you shouldn’t retreat from positioning yourself in your preferred field.

 ▪ Look for the Silver Lining.
 If you find yourself in a practice area with poor prospects for the future, you may need to retool or change direction.
 For example, if environmental work for manufacturing entities has diminished, look for segments where environmental issues are growing, like utilities and energy providers.
-Although residential construction may be down, infrastructure construction is up.
-If discrimination lawsuits are down, market your expertise in noncompetes.
+While residential construction may be down, infrastructure construction is up.
+If discrimination lawsuits are down, market your expertise in non-competes.

 ▪ Stay Positive.
 Every lawyer would like to think that by doing good work and building strong relationships, he or she will always have business.
 And when that doesn’t happen, it’s easy to get discouraged.
 But if you appear to be frustrated or even depressed, it will hamper your business development efforts.
-Clients want to work with lawyers who are enthusiastic, energetic, and positive.
-So give yourself a pep talk before going to an industry association conference, a one-on-one lunch, or a bar association meeting.
+Clients want to work with lawyers who are enthusiastic, energetic and positive.
+So give yourself a pep talk before going to an industry association conference, a one-on-one lunch or a bar association meeting.
 What will you say when people ask how you’re doing?
 What specific activities can you discuss in a positive way?
 How can you convey enthusiasm to your listeners?

 ▪ Be Patient and Keep Marketing.
 For many practices, it’s just a matter of time before the market returns.
 But if you do find the need to change your service focus, realize that it often takes three or more years to build a new practice area.